-Startup Pitch Deck: What to Include & Mistakes to Avoid
+Startup Pitch Deck: Structure & Mistakes to Avoid

 At Capital Pilot, we've seen many pitch decks.
 In the process, we've built up some valuable insights on typical errors and omissions, as well as approaches that are better than others.

 To create a perfect pitch deck, you need to know what investors look for in a startup.
 It doesn't matter if you are looking for angel investors or venture capitalists; there is critical information that all investors look for in early-stage companies.

 Here's our list of the 10 most common pitch deck mistakes we encounter in our assessment process.
 By knowing what to avoid, we hope growth companies can apply better strategies when formulating their pitch.

 Your pitch deck is targeted at your customers not at investors.
 Investors have pretty specific and standard information requirements.
 Ensure you address these elements and aren’t just selling your customer/client story.

 Your presentation does not stand out as an introduction to your business.
 Your pitch deck is likely the first document a potential investor will review – typically delivered by email.
 It must convey your critical investor-focused messages beautifully, concisely, and powerfully.